Luis Barragán’s architectural legacy in Guadalajara

 Casa Cristo – Calle Pedro Moreno 1612

 It is interesting how quickly Barragán rose to fame within the world of architecture in Guadalajara.
-In 1927 he was finishing his first remodel when the mayor of Guadalajara, Gustavo R. Cristo, contacted him to build him a house.
+In 1927 he was finishing his first remodel when a former mayor of Guadalajara, Gustavo R. Cristo, contacted him to build him a house.

 Casa Cristo has a lot of regionalist flairs that remind the viewer of Moorish influences in southern Spain.
 The arches are elongated and stylish.
 There are interesting geometric designs along the roof and most windows.
 The tile work, color pallet, and wrought iron all evoke a feeling of a faraway place.
 This work would go on to define the Tapatía style of architecture.